Dongxing, Guangxi: History

-During the Mạc dynasty (1533–1592), the land south of the Shiwandashan Mountains was ceded to the Ming dynasty.
+During 1533–1592, the land south of the Shiwandashan Mountains was ceded to China by the Vietnamese.
 Jiangping was a melting pot of Vietnamese and Chinese, however, the region was neglected by the Vietnamese government.
 During the 18th and 19th, the area became a hotbed of piracy (see: Pirates of the South China Coast).
-After the end of the Sino-French War in 1885, Jiangping, Bailong Peninsula, and the Jing Islands were ceded by the French to Qing China.
+In 1885, Jiangping, Bailong Peninsula, and the Jing Islands were ceded by the French to China.
 The Jing Islands are home to the Gin people, a group of ethnic Vietnamese in China.

-During the Qing Dynasty, the area was administered as Fangcheng County (防城县 (防城縣)).
+The area was later administered as Fangcheng County (防城县 (防城縣)).
 Dongxing was briefly established as a city in 1950 but was merged back into Fangcheng County by 1952.
 On December 25, 1978, Fangcheng County was re-designated as Fangcheng Various Nationalities Autonomous County (防城各族自治县).

 On May 23, 1993, Fangcheng Various Nationalities Autonomous County was abolished, as the prefecture-level city of Fangchenggang was created.
 With this, the county-level division of Dongxing Economic Development Zone (东兴经济开发区) was established.

 On April 29, 1996, the Dongxing Economic Development Zone was abolished, and the county-level city of Dongxing was established.
 Dongxing was granted authority over the towns of Dongxing, Jiangping, and Malu.